Mersel AI Platform Capabilities

 ## Step 4: Make your site AI-readable without a rebuild

 Websites remain invisible to AI crawlers when they rely on heavy JavaScript rendering, hide content behind interactive elements, or lack structured data.
-You fix these visibility issues without a complete site rebuild by optimizing the existing technical infrastructure for machine extraction.
-These adjustments ensure that AI models can efficiently parse and index your brand's core information.
+You do not need to rebuild your site to fix these visibility issues.
+Implementing targeted technical adjustments ensures that generative engines can access, parse, and cite your content accurately without requiring a complete platform overhaul.

-- Ensure AI crawler bots, including GPTBot, PerplexityBot, ClaudeBot, and Google-Extended, are not blocked in the robots.txt file.
+- Ensure AI crawler bots, including GPTBot, PerplexityBot, ClaudeBot, and Google-Extended, are not blocked in your robots.txt file.

-- Serve critical content directly in the initial HTML response instead of loading it via JavaScript after the page renders.
+- Serve critical content in the initial HTML response rather than loading it via JavaScript after the initial page render.

-- Add an llms.txt file that explicitly tells AI models which content to read and reference.
+- Add an llms.txt file to provide explicit instructions to AI models regarding which content to read and reference.

-- Implement comprehensive Schema markup across all product, pricing, and comparison pages.
+- Implement comprehensive Schema markup across all product, pricing, and comparison pages to provide machine-readable context.

-- Create a clean XML sitemap that includes every piece of content you want AI systems to find.
+- Create a clean XML sitemap that includes every piece of content you intend for AI systems to discover and index.

 For a step-by-step technical walkthrough, see [how to make your website AI-readable without rebuilding](/blog/make-website-ai-readable-without-rebuilding).